iotauth/iotauth_experiments/experiments/ccs2017/README.md

 **$REPO_ROOT**

-* This directory serves as the root of the repository and contains all necessary components for the experiment.
-It includes `iotauth`, `iotauth_experiments`, and `ns3`.
+* This directory serves as the root of the relevant repositories and contains all the necessary components for the experiments.
+It must include `iotauth`, `iotauth_experiments`, and `ns3`.

 **$CONF (iotauth_experiments/expConfigs)**